The obvious issue with dependency injection, of course, is that it becomes harder to encapsulate functionality. Injecting a Nest

 Sometimes classes might be a bit more complex to instantiate, especially third party ones (eg. the logger object from before).
 Or you might want to use a different class based on some configuration value.
 You might also want a class to be replaced by another one (eg. our ImprovedNest

 ).
-In theses cases, autowiring cannot be used.
+In these cases, autowiring cannot be used.
 This is where PHP-DI definition comes handy.
 PHP-DI loads the definitions you have written and uses them like instructions on how to create objects.

 UserFrosting sets up its services through service provider classes.
-Each Sprinkle can define as many service provider it need and register them in their Recipe.
+Each sprinkle can define as many service providers as it needs and register them in the Recipe.
 For example, the Services Provider class for the previous Logger

 example would look like this: